-Although the Group's investment in the new production bases in the past few years will have a short-term negative impact on the financial results of the Group, as the new production bases gradually achieve economies of scale, it will improve the overall production capacity, product quality and production efficiency of the Group and enhance product portfolio, which will be beneficial to the Group's long-term financial performance and development.
+Although the Group's investment in the new production bases in the past few years has had a short-term negative impact on the financial results of the Group, the new production bases have gradually achieved economies of scale, and it is expected to continue to improve the overall production capacity, product quality and production efficiency of the Group and enhance product portfolio, which will be beneficial to the Group's long-term financial performance and development.
 The Group believes that the strategic planning of the Group, especially our strategic initiatives in recent years, particularly to stay focus on investing in new products, channel expansion, information management system and new production facilities and equipment, has laid a firm foundation for the Group's long-term business development.

 The Group will continue to put its efforts to expand product portfolio and promote product innovation and upgrades to meet changing consumer preferences.
-The Group will also strengthen its distribution network in the PRC by enhancing existing cooperation relationships with distributors and expand online sales platform.
+The Group will also strengthen its distribution network in the PRC by enhancing existing cooperation relationships with distributors and expand new sales channels.
 With the establishment of the new production bases across PRC, production efficiency and capability of the Group will gradually improve and our products will be able to reach an expanded range of local market in PRC and will improve our customer coverage.